Ship Dive Wreck - Injector and Rod from "HMAS Swan III"

 Historical information

-HMAS Swan (DE 50), named for the Swan River, was a River-class destroyer escort of the Royal Australian Navy (RAN).
+HMAS Swan (DE 50), named after the Swan River, was a River-Class Destroyer escort of the Royal Australian Navy (RAN).
 Constructed in Melbourne following the loss of HMAS Voyager, Swan entered service in 1970.
+During her career, the ship was deployed to South East Asia on several occasions as part of ANZUK forces.
+She was modernised in the mid-1980s, then was assigned to the west coast naval base HMAS Stirling.

 Details